 Note 1: From door opening.
-The depth of a non-combustible mantel in front of the insert is included in the calculation of the floor protector's dimensions.

-IMPORTANT: The masonry hearth should be at least 4" (102 mm) higher than the combustible floor in front of it.
-If the hearth elevation is lower than 4", the non-combustible floor protector in front of the insert should have an R value equal or greater than 1.00.
+The depth of the hearth extension in front of the insert is included in the calculation of the floor protector's dimensions.
+The masonry hearth should be at least 4" (102 mm) higher than the combustible floor in front of it and a floor protection must extend at least 16" (406 mm USA) and 18" (457 mm Canada) with an R value of 1.24 or more.
+If the hearth elevation is lower than 4", the non-combustible floor protector (B) in front of the insert should have an R value equal or greater than 2.00 and shall extend 29" (737 mm) in front of the unit.